-The completed piping system without equipment can be leak tested with dry, oil-free air or nitrogen at the system design pressure and then following, a high velocity blowout is required.
+The completed pipeline system without equipment can be leak tested with dry, oil-free, air or nitrogen at the system design pressure and then a high velocity blowout is required.
 Valves, orifice plates, strainers, filters, and other items of precleaned equipment should not be installed during the blow-out process to protect them from damage or contamination by particulate matter.
 The final high velocity gas purge should achieve a high velocity (typically 25 m/s [82 ft/s]) sufficient to substantially remove residual particulate matter.
-The effectiveness of the high velocity gas purge can be subjectively judged by visual examination of the free and unobstructed purge gas plume at the full bore vent outlet pipe.
+The effectiveness of the high velocity gas purge can be subjectively judged by visual examination of the free and unobstructed purge gas plume at the full-bore vent outlet pipe.
 Alternatively, target plates located at the purge gas exit can be used to assess the true effectiveness of the gas purge operation.

-The effective removal of particulate matter from the system by the blow-out operation should be demonstrated by the use of target plates mounted at the discharge end of the pipeline.
+The effective removal of particulate matter from the system by the blowout operation should be demonstrated by the use of target plates mounted at the discharge end of the pipeline.
 Targets may be polished metal or cardboard on plywood.
-Targets that have been used are aluminium of hardness

-25-35 HB (see BS EN ISO 6505-1) [44].
+Targets that have been used are aluminium of hardness 25 HB to 35 HB (see ISO 6505-1, Metallic materials-Brinell hardness test-Part 1: Test method) [46].
 Suitable grades are 1050 A-0 and H1080 A0.
 The sheets shall be securely mounted at the discharge end of the pipe, allowing a gap between the plate and the pipe outlet equivalent to half the pipe diameter.
 As an alternative, steel plates may be used with a uniform smear of oxygen-compatible grease to trap particulate material.

-The blowout shall be judged as complete when there is no perceptible evidence of particles on the target detected by the naked eye or touch (i.e. scars or pits >0.2 mm).
-For grease-smeared plates there shall be no evidence of collected particles as detectable by the naked eye.
+The blowout shall be judged as complete when there is no perceptible evidence of particles on the target detected by the naked eye or touch (i.e., scars or pits greater than 0.2 mm [0.008 in]).
+For grease-smeared plates, there shall be no evidence of collected particles as detectable by the naked eye.

-If nitrogen is used as the purge, gas care shall be taken with the orientation and location of the gas vent to minimize the exposure of personnel to oxygen deficient atmospheres.
+If nitrogen is used as the purge gas, care shall be taken with the orientation and location of the gas vent to minimise the exposure of personnel to oxygen-deficient atmospheres.

-6.4 Post-installation cleaning
+6.4 Post installation cleaning

-All line pipes should be installed with sections of pipe that are generally in accordance with 6.2.
+All pipelines should be installed with sections of pipe that are generally in accordance with 6.2.
 Otherwise there are no other special requirements.
-It is important, however, to ascertain the likely condition of the piping (e.g., degree of mill scale) as delivered from the stock list or manufacturer's works to ensure that the proposed cleaning method is capable of achieving the desired standard of cleanliness.
-See 6.3.1 for methods of cleaning.
+It is important, however, to ascertain the likely condition of the piping (for example, degree of mill scale) as delivered from the stock list or manufacturer's works to ensure that the proposed cleaning method is capable of achieving the desired standard of cleanliness.
+See 6.1.3 for methods of cleaning.

-See 6.3.3
+See 6.3.3.